 State attorneys general have a unique role in defending the citizens of their states from environmentally destructive actions and in advocating for the clean energy, climate change, and environmental interests of their constituents.
 Unfortunately, in some states, state attorneys general have limited in-house resources available to address complex energy and environmental matters.

-The State Impact Center supports capacity-building within state AG offices through the hiring of a limited number of NYU Law Fellows with five to 10 years of experience in clean energy, climate change, and environmental issues as special assistant attorneys general (SAAGs).
+The State Impact Center supports capacity-building within state attorney general offices through the hiring of a limited number of NYU Law Fellows with five to 10 years of experience in clean energy, climate change, and environmental issues as special assistant attorneys general (SAAGs).
 These SAAGs will be available for a two-year period to provide a supplemental, in-house resource to attorneys general and their senior staffs on clean energy, climate change and environmental matters of regional and national importance.

 David J. Hayes is the executive director of the State Energy & Environmental Impact Center.